 Being on a long-haul flight usually means we’re heading off on a great vacation to somewhere exotic, or sadly coming home from one.
 If it’s the former, there’s all the excitement and anticipation of the holiday itself to enjoy – those new places and new adventures.
 If it’s the latter, there are the memories of the time away to keep you happy.
 However, on a flight, it’s not long before you start to get bored and restless.
 On a long-haul flight it’s even more depressing as you still have many hours of travelling left ahead.
 Here are some great ways to keep occupied on a long-haul flight.

 I actually like long-haul flights as it’s a window of time where nobody can get to you and where no matter what is happening on the ground, you are powerless to do anything about it.
-I actually find it quite liberating.
+I actually find it quite liberating, even although flying does make you tired.
 I have two long-haul flights planned this year – a sunny summer break at an Ocean Florida villa, just chilling in the sun; then an exiting festive trip to Los Angeles in December.
-Here’s how I occupy myself when travelling long-haul.
+Here’s how I occupy myself when travelling long-haul & make sure I have all those long-haul flight essentials.

 Take A Walk